NOFA Rhode Island is an organization of farmers, gardeners and consumers working to promote organic farming and land care practices.

 NOFA Interstate Council

 The Interstate Council (NOFA-IC) is a seven-member coalition of state chapters representing farmers, gardeners and consumers.
-Council President, Enid Wonnacott of NOFA-VT said, “The NOFA Interstate Council provides an important opportunity for state NOFAs to collaborate beyond state lines, work together on joint projects and build the capacity of each chapter to serve their members.”
+The council allows state NOFAs to collaborate beyond state lines, work together on joint projects and build the capacity of each chapter to serve their members.

-The Interstate Council also advocates for regional and national policies that support organic growers and produces “The Natural Farmer,” a quarterly newspaper with features on organic farming techniques, certification issues, organic market conditions and relevant policy and environmental developments.
+The Interstate Council also advocates for regional and national policies that support organic growers and produces The Natural Farmer, a quarterly newspaper with features on organic farming techniques, certification issues, organic market conditions and relevant policy and environmental developments.

 What is Organic Agriculture?